Subject Pronouns and Verb Conjugation Basics in Spanish

 Thus, there are only two conjugation forms of the verb “to break” in the present tense, which are “break” and “breaks.
 In Spanish, it is a little more complicated.

-Regular Verbs in the Present Simple Tense
+Regular Verb Conjugation in the Present Simple Tense

 Let us examine the verb conjugations basics in the present simple tense in Spanish.